cromelex/pages-garden/content/economics/owning an ev.md

 	- No particulate matter being spewed out while you're stuck in traffic in the city.
 - Lower dependency on fossil fuels:
 	- The lower priced night rate corresponds to a period with lower consumption overall, and in Ireland it also matches the time of day where the share of wind generated electricity is higher.
-- Technological innovation supporting climate goals
+- Technological innovation supporting climate goals.

 ## Key Takeaways
 - EV running costs are extremely low *if* you are able to charge at Home, rather than using public charging.
 This is true even in Ireland, which has some of the highest electricity prices in the EU.